GeneZC7/genezc7.github.io/index.md

 My current research interests lie in the general area of natural language processing, particularly efficient language models and language agents.
 Prior to that, I was devoted to opinion mining and model generalization.

-I am on the <b><font color=red>job market 2024-2025</font></b> and actively seeking both academic and industrial positions.
 Drop me an email via chenzhang9702[AT]outlook[DOT]com if you are interested in collaborating with me.

 ## Recent Highlights